evaristoc/reversing/_posts/2023-10-07-a-perlin-flow-field-with-canvas-shaders-and-threejs-01.markdown

     <div class="articlepost">
         <div class='step' data-step='1'>
             <div class="explain">
-            <p>Garryl instantiated the two canvas elements with a width and height based on the container's offset.
-In principle the context canvas was not visible.
-Here we show a context canvas in grey.
-He also declares the parameters of a "circle" object and declared an empty array, "hairs".</p>
+            <p>Garryl instantiated the two canvas's width and height based on the container's offset (in his case, the body element).
+The context canvas was made transparent.
+Here I show a canvas in grey.
+In addition, he declared an empty "hairs" array as well as the parameters of an object called "circle" with values corresponding to the context canvas.
+The context canvas was appended to the container.</p>

 <div class="language-javascript highlighter-rouge col02">
 <div class="highlight"><pre class="highlight col02">